suxuekun/libpyiotcloud/README.md

        B. mqtt over TLS for webserver and MCU communication
     3. Dynamically generate unique ca-signed device certificates for MCU
        A. register_device API returns a unique device certificate + private key for the registered MCU device
+       B. the generated certificates will be used by the MCU to connect to the RabbitMQ MQTT broker.

 ### Architecture